msppstata/quant1/02-Getting-to-know-data.md

     What is the median age of that region?
  7. Are there any string variables in this data set?
  	If so, which variables?
- 8. Use tabstat to show the total number of marriages and divorces for each region.

 #### After Class Exercise Answer